dart-lang/site-www/src/tools/pub/cmd/pub-get.md

-By default, the system package cache is located in the `.pub-cache` subdirectory of your home directory (on Mac and Linux), or in `%APPDATA%\Pub\Cache` (on Windows).
-(The precise location of the cache may vary depending on the Windows version.)
+By default, the system package cache is located in the `.pub-cache` subdirectory of your home directory (on Mac and Linux), or in `%APPDATA%\Pub\Cache` (on Windows;
+the location might vary depending on the Windows version).
-You can configure the location of the cache by setting [`PUB_CACHE`](/tools/pub/installing) environment variable before running pub.
+You can configure the location of the cache by setting the [`PUB_CACHE`](/tools/pub/installing) environment variable before running pub.

 ## Getting while offline

 If you don't have network access, you can still run `pub get`.
-Since pub downloads packages to a central cache shared by all packages on your system, it can often find previous-downloaded packages there without needing to hit the network.
+Because pub downloads packages to a central cache shared by all packages on your system, it can often find previously downloaded packages without needing to use the network.

-However, by default, pub always tries to go online when you get if you have any hosted dependencies so that it can see if newer versions of them are available.
-If you don't want it to do that, pass the `--offline` flag when running pub.
-In this mode, it only looks in your local package cache and tries to find a set of versions that work with your package from what's already available.
+However, by default, `pub get` tries to go online if you have any hosted dependencies, so that pub can detect newer versions of dependencies.
+If you don't want pub to do that, pass it the `--offline` flag.
+In offline mode, pub looks only in your local package cache, trying to find a set of versions that work with your package from what's already available.

-Keep in mind that pub generates a lockfile after it does this.
-If the only version of some dependency in your cache happens to be old, this locks your app to that version.
+Keep in mind that pub generates a lockfile.
+If the only version of some dependency in your cache happens to be old, offline `pub get` locks your app to that old version.
 The next time you are online, you will likely want to run [`pub upgrade`](/tools/pub/cmd/pub-upgrade) to upgrade to a later version.

 ## Options

+The `pub get` command supports the `--offline` and `--packages-dir` command-line arguments, as discussed above.

 For options that apply to all pub commands, see [Global options](/tools/pub/cmd#global-options).